TobikoData/sqlmesh/docs/guides/tablediff.md

 Table diff executes two types of comparison on the source and target objects: a schema diff and a row diff.

-The schema diff identifies whether fields have been added, removed, or changed data types in the target object, relative to the source object.
+The schema diff identifies whether fields have been added, removed, or changed data types in the target object relative to the source object.

-The row diff identifies changes in data values across the tables' shared columns.
-It does this by performing a `FULL JOIN` of the two tables then, for each column present in both tables, comparing data values from one table to those from the other.
+The row diff identifies changes in data values across columns with the same name and data type in both tables.
+It does this by performing a `FULL JOIN` of the two tables then, for each column with the same name and data type, comparing data values from one table to those from the other.

-The table diff tool can be called in two ways: direct comparison of tables/views or comparison of a SQLMesh model across two project environments.
+The table diff tool can be called in two ways: comparison of a SQLMesh model across two project environments or direct comparison of tables/views.
 It executes the comparison using the database or engine specified in the SQLMesh [project configuration](../reference/configuration.md).

-## Diffing
+## Diffing models across environments

 Compare a SQLMesh model across environments with the SQLMesh CLI interface by using the command `sqlmesh table_diff [source environment]:[target environment] [model name]`.